 All applicants must meet the following qualifications::

-- All applicants for ordination shall have a recognized, proven ministry – this meaning that there is a clear evidence in the candidate’s life of the following qualities:
+All applicants for ordination shall have a recognized, proven ministry – this meaning that there is clear evidence in the candidate’s life of the following qualities:

-- All applicants must submit the prescribed Application Form completed in it’s entirety along with three Reference Sheets and a signed Sponsor Sheet to the Credential Committee of Anchor Ministerial Fellowship for processing.
+All applicants must submit a completed Application Form including three character references and a signed sponsor form to the Credential Committee of Anchor Ministerial Fellowship for processing.
 All applicants applying for ordination shall agree to an interview conducted by the Board of Directors of Anchor Ministerial Fellowship or their appointed representatives.
 It is recommended that ordination applicants have held General License with Anchor Ministerial Fellowship for at least one year.